• Skip to primary navigation

 • 📦 Storage

-• 😋 Check out my other easy cosy soup recipes
+• Check out my other easy cosy Fall soup recipes

 • Easy to make - just roast, simmer for 10 mins, blend, adjust the seasoning and enjoy.

-• Full of pumpkin flavour - rest assured, the small number of ingredients do not result in a bland flavour.
-A little honey, nutmeg, salt and pepper are enough to enhance the pumpkin's natural deliciousness.
+• Full of pumpkin flavour - With a little honey, nutmeg, salt and pepper to enhance the pumpkin's natural deliciousness.

-• Roasted pumpkin for maximum deliciousness - roasting takes a little longer, but a baked pumpkin is so much richer, sweeter and creamier than simmered.
-If you have an air fryer, you can roast the pumpkin in just 20 minutes.
-This recipe includes instructions for oven baked and air fryer methods.
+• Roasted pumpkin for maximum deliciousness - roasting takes a little longer, but a baked pumpkin is so much richer, sweeter and creamier than simmered or canned pumpkin.

 • No cream - if you're vegan, dairy free, or looking for a healthier option this is the perfect recipe for you.